 Being able to use your toes individually for balance and grip is useful when trying to staying upright in slippery conditions, such as in or on the water.
 Moreover, the Body Glove 3T Barefoot Max Water Shoe comes with a synthetic rubber outsole with a great grip pattern.
 In terms of traction, safety, and slip prevention, this is one of the very best options currently available.

 Finally, the Body Glove 3T Barefoot Max can be used in the water or on land.
 The outsole is very durable and fairly thick, so it does offer pretty decent protection from whatever is below.
 Now, the really neat part about this shoe is that it comes with an integrated drainage system.
 When they get wet, most of the water on the inside will drain out quickly.
 On that same note, they are also designed to dry fast, which is thanks to the thin and breathable upper section.

 The good part about the Body Glove water shoe is that it fits like a glove.
 It allows you to get the full range of motion with your feet, it allows for really amazing gripping and traction capabilities, it is very durable, and it dries super quick too.
 It’s probably one of the very best options out there right now.

-This style of shoe is definitely not to everyone’s taste, it is a very polarising, we aren’t the biggest fan and that’s why its been penalised.
+This style of shoe is definitely not to everyone’s taste, it is very polarising, we aren’t the biggest fan and that’s why it’s been penalized.

 - Very durable with good protection